top of page

 • Poor quality of care — While large children’s hospitals are more likely to have child life specialists (CLS) and child-friendly resources available, most VCUGs are performed in hospitals and outpatient clinics that primarily serve adults.
 This not only results in a substantial lack of preparation for patients and parents, but increases the potential for rushed or inexperienced care.

-Because this test involves painful genital penetration (often without a parent present) and because VUCGs are primarily performed on preschool-aged children and toddlers, compassionate care isn't just preferable—it’s an absolute necessity.
+Because this test involves painful genital penetration (often without a parent present) and is primarily performed on preschool-aged children, compassionate care isn't just preferable; it’s an absolute necessity.

 How Often Are VCUGs Performed?

-At Unsilenced, we believe that VCUGs should only be ordered when medically necessary, only performed after true informed consent is obtained, and only administered by physicians who are capable of providing compassionate, trauma-informed care.
+We believe that VCUG should only be ordered when medically necessary, only performed after true informed consent is obtained, and only administered by physicians who are capable of providing compassionate, trauma-informed care.

 Voiding cystourethrography is one of the most profitable components of the VUR industry and is dominated by several “major industry players.”
 These companies include: